 Day 5: Caves & Castle

-After spending two days at Lake Bled, take your time moving south to visit some of Slovenia’s other famous attractions – namely one of its Karst caves and the Predjama Castle.
+After spending two days at Lakes Bled and Bohinj, take your time moving south to visit some of Slovenia’s other famous attractions – namely one of its Karst caves and the Predjama Castle.

 The Postojna and Škocjan Caves are a network of incredible subterranean caves that are open to visitors and are an unforgettable experience in Slovenia.
 The Postojna Caves are the more popular to visit and are also the most family-friendly, with an electric train that will take you through the network.